Develop a Java Microservice with Spring Boot¶

 $ kubectl get svc

-Locate the Public IP
+Locate the Public IP and Port(s).

 - To verify your microservice, enter http: